From Hodge theory for tame functions to Ehrhart theory for polytopes: Coefficients and roots of Hodge-Ehrhart polynomials

+by Proposition \ref{prop:HegalH0pourf}, hence the roots of $L_{\psi}$ are symmetrically distributed with respect to the ''critical line'' $\re z =-\frac{1}{2}$ ({\em resp.} $\re z =0$).
+It is natural to look more precisely for functions whose Hodge-Ehrhart polynomial have their roots on the lines $\re z=-1/2$ or $\re z= 0$.
+The following terminology is suggested by \cite{Go}:

-\begin{definition} We will say that $L_{\psi}$ satisfies (CL*) if its non-trivial roots are located on the line $\re z =-\frac{1}{2}$ and that $L_{\psi}$ satisfies (ACL*) if its non-trivial roots are located on the line $\re z =0$. \end{definition}
+\begin{definition} We will say that $L_{\psi}$ satisfies (CL) (resp.
+(CL*)) if its roots (resp. its non-trivial roots) are on the line $\re z =-\frac{1}{2}$ and that $L_{\psi}$ satisfies (ACL) (resp.
+(ACL*)) if its roots (resp. non-trivial roots) are on the line $\re z =0$. \end{definition}

-Proposition \ref{prop:IntegerRoots} can be improved in some cases.
-Up to a shift, the following result is due to Rodriguez-Villegas \cite{RV}.
-Recall that the $\theta$-vector is a polynomial in $\zit [X]$ of degree less or equal than $n$.
+\begin{proposition} Assume that $L_{\psi}$ satisfies (CL) (resp.
+(ACL)).
+Then $f$ is reflexive (resp. anti-reflexive). \end{proposition} \begin{proof} If $L_{\psi}$ satisfies (CL), the sum of its roots is equal to $-\frac{n}{2}$ and we get $\dim H_0 =\mu$, hence $H_0 =H$, from Corollary \ref{coro:SumProduct}.
+The remaining assertion is shown similarly. \end{proof}

+In order to precise Lemma \ref{lemma:IntegerRoots} and the converse of Proposition \ref{prop:CNCL}, we will use the the following result which is due (up to a harmless shift) to Rodriguez-Villegas \cite{RV}: